JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 -git logs : it displays all the log of committed messages as you git push the current changes.
 -rm -rf  directory or folder name : deletes a directory that has been provided to it. eg rm -rf  animalfolder -rm -f  filename :deletes a file that has been git it .
+-git log --oneline :modifies and logs and makes them more readable.
+<p></p>